Using digital traces to analyze software work: skills, careers and programming languages: Analysis on SO users

 Table~\ref{tab:regression_vote_top_IV} shows results for an adapted version of the regression model of eq.~(\ref{eq:votingregression}) in the main text, but now using Two-Stage Least Squares (2SLS) estimation.
 In particular, we estimate the following equation:

-where $u(a)$ is the user who posts answer $a$, $X_{\theta,u(a)}$ user $u(a)$'s experience in terms of the number of answers provided to questions involving task $\theta$ in the two calendar years preceding the calendar year in which answer $a$ was provided, $A_{q(a)}$ the number of answers that will eventually be provided to question $q(a)$, $Q_a$ the set of these answers, $v_i$ the number of upvotes that answer $i$ received and $\eta_a$ a disturbance term.
+where $u(a)$ is the user who posts answer $a$, $X_{\theta,u(a)}$ user $u(a)$'s skill-specific expertise in terms of the number of answers provided to questions involving skill $\theta$ in the two calendar years preceding the calendar year in which answer $a$ was provided, $A_{q(a)}$ the number of answers that will eventually be provided to question $q(a)$, $Q_a$ the set of these answers, $v_i$ the number of upvotes that answer $i$ received and $\eta_a$ a disturbance term.
 Compared to eq.~(\ref{eq:votingregression}) in the main text, we add day-minute fixed effects, $\mu_{(q_a})$, that control for any timezone specific confounders.

 As before, the dependent variable $y_{a,\theta}$ is either a binary variable that indicates whether answer $a$ is the top answer to its question or $\log(v_a +1)$, the logarithm of the number of upvotes answer $a$ receives, augmented by 1 to avoid $\log(0)$ issues.
-If an answer is associated with multiple tasks, we replicate the observation accordingly.
+If an answer is associated with multiple skills, we replicate the observation accordingly.

 The results is presented in Table~\ref{tab:regression_vote_top_IV}.
-The effect of task experience on answer popularity is significant and positive across all model specifications.
+The effect of skill-specific expertise on answer popularity is significant and positive across all model specifications.
 Moreover, the estimated causal effects arrived at by instrumental variables estimation are substantially larger than the OLS estimates reported in the main text.
 This is in line with a downward sample-selection bias in the OLS results.